Social and digital marketers who have been in the game for awhile will remember a Facebook rule called the “20% rule” or

-According to the rumors the social network was considering doing away with the “20% text rule”.
-The rule showed the amount of text allowed on ad images.
-It’s a guideline that’s caused advertisers on the platform much frustration, and many times a lot of additional work (so much so, that people have devised ways to beat the system).
+The guideline caused advertisers on the platform headaches and additional work (so much so that people devised ways to beat the system).

 In a blog post, Facebook marketer Mike Gingerich said the following say about the rule:

 I’m not able to print 20% of the bad words I’ve said while trying to create Facebook Ads without using Facebook image representations.
 Using the word ‘Facebook,’ and making sure the text stays under that percentage.